maci0/docker-systemd-unpriv/README.md

 docker-systemd-unpriv
 =====================

-Docker files for an unprivileged systemd container
+Docker files for an unprivileged systemd container based on CentOS 7.

 This image is intended to be a base for other images.